technologiestiftung/kulturdaten-webapp/README.md

 This file has to be named openAPI-specs.yml and placed in the root directory

-now you can rund `npm run build-client` and the client will be build in src/generated-api-client
+now you can rund `npm run generate` and the client will be build in src/generated-api-client

-> For this script to run you need a Java Runtime linked to your systems PATH.
-If `java -version` returns an error install a current JDK version and make sure it's available from your terminal

 ## Entwicklung